-Two thirds of all joint ill cases are caused by the bacteria Streptococcus Dysgalactiae – the same bacteria that causes mastitis in cows.
+Two-thirds of all joint ill cases are caused by the bacteria Streptococcus Dysgalactiae – the same bacteria that cause mastitis in cows.
 The other third of cases are preventable through adequate colostrum uptake.

 Sources of S. Dysgalactiae include the ewe’s teats, shepherd’s hands and clothing, feeders, teats and tubes, tags, taggers and castration equipment, as well as in the environment - S. Dysgalactiae can lie dormant in dry straw.

 Adequate colostrum intake equips the lamb with a more integral immune function (see last month’s lambing e-newsletter for all things colostrum)

 Relevant both in the pre-lambing area and bonding pens.
 Stocking the lambing shed too densely can make hygiene more difficult.
 Once 10 ewe and lamb outfits have been through a bonding pen it becomes highly contaminated with bacteria.
 Have enough pens to keep use down.
 Where possible clean out, disinfect and re-bed pens between use, where this is not possible use a disinfectant bedding powder between uses and keep them well-bedded, clean and dry

 Using iodine once at birth and again 12 hours later.
 Keep the iodine in your dip cup fresh